Junhui-Zhou/zhoulab.github.io/content/authors/张子辉/_index.md

 bio: My research interests focus on molecular mechanisms of the interaction between strawberry and powdery mildew.

 interests:
-  - molecular mechanisms of the interaction between strawberry and powdery mildew
+  - Molecular mechanisms of the interaction between strawberry and powdery mildew

 education:
   courses: